native-04-flatlist/dictionary/README.md

 - stores added words in the state
 - responsible for displaying active screen (can be AllWords or AddWord)

 *Note: for correct tests passing do not import React into App.js*
+*and import Ionicons like this:*
+*import Ionicons from "@expo/vector-icons/Ionicons";*

 ### AllWords component
 <img src="./assets/NoWords.png" width="200">